vectordotdev/vector/docs/usage/configuration/sources/file.md

 ### Globbing

-[Globbing][url.globbing] is supported in all provided file paths, files will be [autodiscovered](#auto-discovery) continually at a rate defined by the `glob_minimum_cooldown` option.
+[Globbing][urls.globbing] is supported in all provided file paths, files will be [autodiscovered](#auto-discovery) continually at a rate defined by the `glob_minimum_cooldown` option.